bruce-hill/bp/README.md

 See `man ./bp.1` for more details.

 ## License
-BPEG is provided under the MIT license with the [Commons Clause](https://commonsclause.com/) (you can't sell this software without the developer's permission, but you're otherwise free to use, modify, and redistribute it free of charge).
+BP is provided under the MIT license with the [Commons Clause](https://commonsclause.com/) (you can't sell this software without the developer's permission, but you're otherwise free to use, modify, and redistribute it free of charge).
 See [LICENSE](LICENSE) for details.